CityOfZion/neo-mon/README.md

 src/assets/json/testnet.json
 ```

+Prepare the changes for deployment by running the Deploy step below.

 ## Deploy

 Neomon is hosted on GitHub pages by publishing to /docs folder.
 GitHub Settings are configured to use the custom domain: monitor.cityofzion.io